figue0122/holbertonschool-higher_level_programming/python-input_output/README.md

-# Holberton School - Higher Level Programming
+# Holberton School Python Scripts 🐍

 This repository contains Python scripts and programs written as part of the Holberton School curriculum.
 Each script addresses specific requirements, often focusing on file handling, JSON serialization, and class implementations.